-All courses in blocks 1-3 must be completed before beginning practicum (PYSC 631, 632, 633).
+All courses in blocks 1-3 must be completed before beginning practicum (PYSC 631, 632).
 (C) Clinical course.
 Must be completed with a grade of "A" or "B".
-Grades of "Incomplete" must be 4.
-Arrangements for placement must be made with the Practicum Coordinator at the beginning of the term prior to the desired start term.
+Grades of "Incomplete" must be removed before beginning practicum.

+4. Arrangements for placement must be made with the Practicum Coordinator at the beginning of the term prior to the desired start term.